TerryV8/click-count/docs/web_app.md

-# Configuring the GlassFish server in IntelliJ IDEA
+# In IntelliJ IDEA, configuring the GlassFish server

 # Before you start